 Interdisciplinary vocalist Odeya Nini and The Chutneys share an evening of physical sound and real-time composition.
 Evolving over the last nine years, A Solo Voice, composed and performed by Nini, is an investigation of resonance, extended vocal techniques, performance practices, and pure expression, exploring the relationship between mind and body and the various landscapes it can yield.
 The work is a series of malleable compositions and improvisations aiming to dissociate the voice from its traditional attributes and create a new logic of song that is not only heard but seen through movement and action.
+Also premiering this evening is a new piece for vocal trio performed by Gelsey Bell, Paul Pinto, and Odeya Nini.

 The second half of the evening is dedicated to the New-York-based experimental improvisation trio The Chutneys, whose members include vocalist Gelsey Bell, guitarist Chris Cochrane, and percussionist and composer Fast Forward.
 The cross-generational experimental supergroup, first formed in 2011, returns to Roulette to celebrate the recent release of their debut album, Home.
 Individually having worked with Robert Ashley, Matthew Barney, Joan La Barbara, Neil Greenberg, Zeena Parkins, John Zorn, and the Merce Cunningham Dance Company, The Chutneys draw on a multivalent lineage of avant-garde, noise, folk, and punk music forms to create a unique style of creative song that often travels paths both cacophonous and serene, haunting, and ebullient.